 Don’t worry there is something for everyone, sometimes too much.
 Your time will fly in the blink of a snowflake.

-Bite…Tartiflette like no other at La Télécabine; Restaurant Albert 1er has the only Michelin star in town; the Grand Marnier Soufflé at Cap Horn can’t be missed; Poco Loco‘s Le Tartif redefines what a grilled cheese sandwich looks or tastes like; Après-Ski Sunday lunch at La Maison Carrier or Le Matafan is the perfect treat before the car picks you up for the airport.
+Bite…Tartiflette (see the recipe below!) like no other at La Télécabine; Restaurant Albert 1er has the only Michelin star in town; the Grand Marnier Soufflé at Cap Horn can’t be missed; Poco Loco‘s Le Tartif redefines what a grilled cheese sandwich looks or tastes like; Après-Ski Sunday lunch at La Maison Carrier or Le Matafan is the perfect treat before the car picks you up for the airport.

 Brew…The perfect combination of local wines and Jazz every Saturday night at Cha Cha Cha – watch your mountain guide become Miles Davis for a few hours.